 High Level: A threat that appears to pose an imminent and serious danger to the safety of others.
 The threat is direct, specific and plausible.
 The content suggests concrete steps are in place to carry it out: for example, statements that identify types of weapons, ammunition or products of surveillance.

 Example: "After first period tomorrow, I will shoot that lousy teacher and her pets.
 She always talks to them in the hall before second period.
 I have an AR-15, and I won't miss.
 I won't come back this summer just for her class."
 This threat is direct, offers specific details about the victim, motivation, weapon, place and time, and offers reason to believe that action may be taken.

 High level threats should trigger an immediate law enforcement action.
-Take care, however, not to treat every threat as "high" and inflict a felony charge on a student who is in the early stages of the process: the penal system will not save his life, but we can if we manage our response.
+Take care, however, not to treat every threat as "high" and inflict a felony charge on a student who is in the early stages of the process.
+The penal system will not address the problem; however, we have a chance to save a life if we manage our response.

 In some cases, the distinction between the levels of threat may not be obvious, and there may be overlap between categories.
 Gather any available information about the person who has issued the threat to help clarify any confusion and inform a response.

 In the 1992 film Falling Down, Michael Douglas portrays a character who slips into madness and starts shooting people.